 2. Set a savings deadline

-Next, craft a timeline for accomplishing your goal.
+Next, set a timeline for accomplishing your goal.
 Some goals, like buying a car next year, might be shorter term.
 Other goals, like reaching your retirement number, might take longer and require more ongoing planning.

 “Setting yourself up for success means a plan and a schedule,” says Ari Baum, CFP, and founder and CEO of Endurance Wealth Partners.
 “Figure out your monthly or weekly contributions to reach your goals.”